KennySoh/Technical-Interview/SoftwareArchitect.md

 ## Understanding System Requirements
 ***
-- what the system should do (Funcional requirements) -- business flow
+- what the system should do (Funcional requirements).
+-- business flow.
--- business services
+-- business services.
--- user interfaces
+-- user interfaces.

+- what should the system deal with.(Non-functional Requirements).
+-- Performance.
+-- Load
+-- Data Volume.
+-- Cincurrent Users.
+-- SLA.
 ***